Danny Lloyd (footballer)

-Danny James Lloyd-McGoldrick (born 3 December 1991) is an English professional footballer who plays as a midfielder for League Two side Rochdale.
+Danny James Lloyd-McGoldrick (born 3 December 1991) is an English professional footballer who plays as a midfielder for National League North side Southport.

 After beginning his career with Southport, he played for Colwyn Bay, Lincoln City, Tamworth and AFC Fylde.
 In 2016, he joined Stockport County and enjoyed a prolific season in the National League North.
 His form attracted interest from several Football League clubs and he signed for Peterborough United, making his professional debut in August 2017, before moving to Salford City.

 Career

 Non-league

 Born in Liverpool, Lloyd began his career with Southport, progressing through the club's youth ranks before being handed his senior debut on 8 September 2009 in a 4–2 victory over Stafford Rangers.
 He later spent time on loan with Chorley and Skelmersdale United.

 He was released by Southport at the end of the 2010–11 season and joined Colwyn Bay.
 He moved to Lincoln City in January 2012, scoring three times in twelve appearances, but was unable to agree an extension to his contract with manager David Holdsworth at the end of the season and subsequently rejoined Colwyn Bay.
 His contract with Colwyn included a clause that he could cancel his stay at any time if he received an offer from a Conference Premier side.
 This clause was activated in January 2013 when Lloyd signed for Tamworth where he played until July 2013.

 Following his release from Tamworth, Lloyd signed for AFC Fylde, helping the club gain promotion to the Conference North via the play-offs in his first season after finishing the season as the club's joint top goalscorer.
 He remained with Fylde for two further seasons before leaving in 2016 after becoming frustrated with his lack of appearances.
 Lloyd later stated that he became disillusioned with football after leaving Fylde and came close to retiring.